 Worryingly, MIS-C appears to be more dangerous now than it was at the start of the pandemic.
 “We’re now getting more of these MIS-C kids, but this time, it just seems that a higher percentage of them are really critically ill,” Roberta DeBiasi, chief of infectious diseases at Children’s National Hospital in Washington, D.C., told the New York Times.
 About half of the patients she saw in the first wave needed treatment in an intensive care unit.
 Now that number is closer to 80 or 90 percent.

 How Rare Is It?

-Health officials aren’t yet sure if the new condition is related to COVID-19, but it’s increasingly looking that way.
+The new condition is related to COVID-19, according to the CDC, but the exact cause of MIS-C is unknown.
+The CDC and World Health Organization even include having had COVID-19 or having been exposed to it in the definition of the syndrome.
 Most children with the syndrome either tested positive for the coronavirus or for antibodies (meaning they had previously been infected), according to an advisory from the New York Department of Health.
 The inflammatory syndrome can occur “days to weeks” after a child has COVID-19, the advisory adds.
 It could be a “post-infection inflammatory response” in which the body’s immune system overreacts to the coronavirus, doctors told The Guardian.

 COVID-19 isn’t a normal disease.
 It causes oddball symptoms, such as loss of taste and smell.
 It likely leads to COVID toes, a toe discoloration that may be a sign of COVID-19 in kids without other hallmarks of the disease.
 Kawasaki and toxic shock symptoms are next in the long list of unexpected issues.
 It’s impossible to predict what strange complications are ahead, so stay vigilant.
 Keep an eye out for funky symptoms in your kid.